William Lynn McKinney, Dean

 Applicants who fail to gain admission should seek counsel from an appropriate advisor.
 Students can reapply for admission but should understand that this may delay their anticipated graduation date.

 Program Requirements.
 For courses required for early childhood education, see “Human Development and Family Studies” on the next page.
-For more information on teacher education programs, see page 41.
+For more information see, “Teacher Education Programs.”
 For graduate teacher education programs, see the “Graduate Programs” section.